ricomoss/python-april-2014/class2/README.md

 The above command makes the script executable by every user.
 Be careful modifying the permissions of files as you may accidentally grant more access than you intended.
 For the purposes of these examples the file may be executable by all without any worries - we're not doing anything critical here.

 Now, within the script file simply put the ``shebang`` as the first line and you're on your way.
-The ``shebang`` is label telling the environment (shell, OS, browser, etc) which interpreter should be used for the file.
+The ``shebang`` is a label telling the environment (shell, OS, browser, etc) which interpreter should be used for the file.

     #!/user/bin/env python